Zuehlke/software-engineering-corner/drafts/fpga-digital-twins.md

 By leveraging the flexibility and popularity of Python, we can reduce the time spent on VHDL coding to a minimum.
 Using test frameworks like cocotb further ease the development cycle in a way, that we can create an extensive collection of testcases much faster and easier than using pure VHDL or Verilog based testcases.

-# glossary
-[^1] : FPGA - field programmable gate array, a computer chip like an ASIC, but reconfigurable
+[^1]: FPGA - field programmable gate array, a computer chip like an ASIC, but reconfigurable

-[^2] : PCB - Printed Circuit Board
+[^2]: PCB - Printed Circuit Board

-[^3] : ICU - Intensive care unit
+[^3]: ICU - Intensive care unit

-[^4] : UDP - User Datagram Protocol - a connectionless OSI-layer 4 protocol
+[^4]: UDP - User Datagram Protocol - a connectionless OSI-layer 4 protocol

-[^5] : PLL - Phase-locked loop - a circuit to synchronize or multiply clock frequencies
+[^5]: PLL - Phase-locked loop - a circuit to synchronize or multiply clock frequencies

-[^6] : PCAP - a file format (and API) for packet capture, used by e.g. tcpdump and wireshark
+[^6]: PCAP - a file format (and API) for packet capture, used by e.g. tcpdump and wireshark